MatthewL09/zillow-regression-project/README.md

     - Find key drivers of property value for single family properties.

 2. Project Description
-    - Zillow is looking to imporve their current model for predicting single family property tax values.
+    - Zillow is looking to improve their current model for predicting single family property tax values.
 I have been tasked with providing insights on new, potentially unseen, features that can improve model performance.

 3. Initial Hypothesis/Questions